oslabs-beta/dORM/test_suite/testing.md

 - [x] Only one method for each query checking

 ### Insert test file is completed.
 Testing includes the following:

+Invoke `deno test --allow-net --unstable ./test_suite/delete_test.ts` in your terminal.
+Make sure to check deno version to be latest version to run the test.

 - [x] Invalid query checking
 - [x] Single-row query checking